discraa/DskML/README.md

 An updated version of Mystera Legacy's client

 All assets used are from their respective owners, i do not own them.
-You can find more about the artists:
+<br>You can find more about the artists:
 FinalBossBlues / Timefantasy
 Henry Software
 7Soul